kamal1991kumar/FrontEnd-Framework/documentation/framework-file-structure.md

 ***

 ### Environment variables > env.js
 This file contains environment variable which will be automatically available inside project.
-Make sure, not to override `NODE_ENV` and `CSS_MODE` environment variables as they are provided by `avizva-cli`.
+Make sure, not to override `NODE_ENV` and `CSS_MODE` environment variables as they are provided by `Demo-cli`.

 ***